aquasecurity/tracee/tracee-rules/Readme.md

 4. Compile using goplugins `go build -buildmode=plugin -o yourplugin.so yoursource.go`.
 5. Place the resulting compiled file in the rules directory and it will be automatically discovered by Tracee-Rules.

 See [example.go](/tracee-rules/signatures/golang/examples/example.go) for example Go signatures.
+Helpers for writing Go rules are available in [tracee-rules/signatures/helpers](/tracee-rules/signatures/helpers)